Mohammad Ridoy: Youth

 Ridoy was part of the Bangladesh U16 team which won the 2015 SAFF U-16 Championship in Sylhet.
 In the following five years Ridoy took part in the 2016 AFC U-16 Championship qualifiers and the 2020 AFC U-19 Championship qualifiers before making his career breakthrough with Abahani Limited Dhaka in 2021.

 On 27 October 2021, After being named on the Bangladesh U23 team by coach Maruful Haque for the AFC U-23 Championship 2022 qualifiers, Ridoy made his debut as the Bangladesh U23 team suffered a 1–0 defeat to Kuwait U23.
 He went on to play the remaining two games, during a disappointing qualification attempt by the Bangladesh U23 team.

 Senior

 On 22 September 2021, Ridoy was called up to national team by interim coach Óscar Bruzón, 6 hours after the original announcement of the squad for the 2021 SAFF Championship.
 On 10 November 2021, Ridoy made his debut for the Bangladesh national team against Seychelles during the 2021 Four Nations Football Tournament.
 He went on to play against both Sri Lanka and Maldives in the same competition.

+After returning from a long-term injury, Ridoy was included in the national team for the 2023 SAFF Championship, in India.
+Following his return, Ridoy took the place of Atiqur Rahman Fahad to become the team's main defensive midfielder under Spanish coach Javier Cabrera.